-2 & 14: Top & Bottom D-Sub Audio Output Connectors
+2: D-Sub Audio Output Connector

-25-pin D-Sub connectors for outputting analog (mic/line/guitar level) or AES digital.
+25-pin D-Sub connector for outputting analog (mic/line/guitar level) or AES digital.
 See menu (Main Menu>Audio Output).
 Disabled when mounted to an 8-Series via the expansion port.
 Note: the pin-out follows the AES59 standard.
 The analog output pin-out is different from the AES digital output pin-out.
 See Connector Pin Assignments section for more information.